 i.
 Acting in consultation with members of the department, the chair is responsible for supervision of all departmental functions, as well as budget and personnel matters.

 ii.
-The chair, acting under the authority and subject to approval by the Dean of Arts and Sciences,
+The chair, acting under the authority and subject to approval by the Academic Dean,

 (1) manages the graduate and undergraduate curricula of the department;

 (2) manages the faculty and staff personnel needs of the department;